- Home

 • Finance, Audit and Risk (minimum of 6 meetings per year)

-• Nominations (meets as required)
+• Pay (meets as required)

 The membership of any committee may include persons who are not Trustees, provided that a majority of members of any committee are Trustees.